[Infographic] Data Erasure’s Role in the Circular Economy

 That means many organizations miss the opportunity to get more value out of their IT investment by sanitizing and reusing their technology assets.
 Instead, enterprises often resort to premature physical destruction of perfectly usable data storage devices.

-Take a look at “Data Erasure’s Role in the Circular Economy (PDF),” to see how erasing data can remove risk, support your enterprise CSR policies, and increase your ROI.
+Take a look at “Data Erasure’s Role in the Circular Economy,” to see how erasing data can remove risk, support your enterprise CSR policies, and increase your ROI.

-The WEF estimates that about half of today’s e-waste is made up of computers, screens, smartphones, tablets, and TVs and other such devices.
+The UN estimates that approximately 18% of e-waste is made up of computers, screens, smartphones, tablets, TVs, and other such devices.
 But a Blancco-commissioned survey of nearly 2,000 of the world’s largest enterprises revealed that less than 25% of global enterprise end-of-life IT—mobile devices, laptops and desktops, servers, loose drives, and more—is recycled.

-Based on data from international organizations, news media and independent research by Coleman Parkes on behalf of Blancco, our circular economy infographic illustrates the drawbacks to discarding usable devices.
-It also explores a secure alternative to hazardous e-waste disposal and the physical destruction of IT assets—an alternative that enables organization to enhance their CSR policies by fueling the circular economy.
+Based on data from international organizations and independent research by Coleman Parkes on behalf of Blancco, our circular economy infographic illustrates the drawbacks of discarding usable devices.
+It also explores a secure alternative to hazardous e-waste disposal and the physical destruction of IT assets—an alternative that enables organizations to enhance their CSR policies by fueling the circular economy.